HAMMER (file system)

 HAMMER is a high-availability 64-bit file system developed by Matthew Dillon for DragonFly BSD using B+ trees.
 Its major features include infinite NFS-exportable snapshots, master–multislave operation, configurable history retention, fsckless-mount, and checksums to deal with data corruption.
 HAMMER also supports data block deduplication, meaning that identical data blocks will be stored only once on a file system.
 A successor, HAMMER2, was announced in 2011 and became the default in Dragonfly 5.2 (April 2018).

 Features

 HAMMER file system provides configurable fine-grained and coarse-grained filesystem histories with online snapshots availability.
 Up to 65536 master (read–write) and slave (read-only) pseudo file systems (PFSs), with independent individual retention parameters and inode numbering, may be created for each file system; PFS may be mirrored to multiple slaves both locally or over network connection with near real-time performance.
 No file system checking is required on remount.

 HAMMER supports volumes up to 1 EiB of storage capacity.
-File system supports CRC checksumming of data and metadata, online layout correction and data deduplication, and dynamic inodes allocation with effectively unlimited number of inodes.
+File system supports CRC checksumming of data and metadata, online layout correction and data deduplication, and dynamic inodes allocation with an effectively unlimited number of inodes.